-Can a Business Be Sued For Having a Name That Is Too Similar to the Name of a Competitor?
+Can a Business Have a Name That Is Similar to a Competitor?

 When a Business Misrepresents Itself By Name or Brand or Even Style, Slogans, and Perhaps Even Colours, Among Other Things, Whether the Misrepresentation Was Intentional or Accidental, Such Conduct May Constitute As the Tort of Passing Off and Perhaps also Breach of the Trade-Marks Act.

 Understanding the Tort of Passing Off Including Common Law Principles As Well As Issues Involving the Trade-Marks Act

 An example of the tort of passing off is provided in the 1990's movie Coming to America starring Eddie Murphy.
 In the movie, Eddie Murphy play the role of Akeem, a rich Prince from Africa, who seeks true love rather than desire due to princely worth.
 In the effort to hide, Akeem (Eddie) travels to New York and takes on a commoner persona while going to work in a restaurant business named McDowell's which is very similarly styled to McDonalds.
 During the movie, Mr. McDowell, the owner of McDowell's, tries to explain minor differences between a McDonald's and the McDowell's business by attempting to differentiate by suggesting that "McDonalds has golden arches" and "McDowell's has golden arcs" and that "McDonald's has the Big Mac and McDowell's has the Big Mic".
 Of course, if such was an actuality, rather than merely a movie, it is presumed that McDonald's would surely take issue with these minor differences and court action would surely occur.